Asabeneh/JavaScript-for-Everyone/readMe.md

 ## Introduction
 Welcome to JavaScript. ***Congratulations*** for deciding to learn JavaScript.
 ***JavaScript for Everone*** is a guide for both beginner and advanced JavaScript developers.

 In this step by step tutorial, I will teach you JavaScript, the most popular programming language in the history of mankind.
 You use JavaScript ***to add interactivity to websites, to develop mobile apps, desktop applications, games*** and nowadays JavaScript can be used for ***machine learning*** and ***AI***.
-***JavaScript (JS)*** has increased in popularity in recent years and has been the leading programming language for four consecutive years and is the most used programming language on Github
+***JavaScript (JS)*** has increased in popularity in recent years and has been the leading programming language for four consecutive years and is the most used programming language on Github.
 ## Setup
 First thing first, lets install text or code editor.
 Install code editor, it could be [vscode](https://code.visualstudio.com/), [atom](https://atom.io/), [bracket](http://brackets.io/), [notepad++](https://notepad-plus-plus.org/) or others.
 I recommend vscode.
 Install either [Chrome](https://www.google.com/chrome/) or [Firefox](https://www.mozilla.org/en-US/firefox/new/?v=b) if you didn't have yet.